Computing has blood on its hands

 So far the ACM publication has attracted one comment.

-“Thank you very much for your long-term commitment to ethics and the way you clearly articulate your priorities. her".
+"Thank you very much for your long-term commitment to ethics and the way you articulate its challenges."

 Written by giorgos